 - Titanium: Exclusionary coverage that includes emissions components and the navigation system

-Like Endurance, CARCHEX plans offers a number of benefits, including:
+Like Endurance, CARCHEX plans offer a number of benefits, including:

 - 24/7 roadside assistance: Includes emergency tire service, lockout service, battery service, fuel delivery, and winching